Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 ## Examples

 You can familiarize yourself with different APIs using [Samples from OpenAI's .NET library](https://github.com/openai/openai-dotnet/tree/main/examples) or [Azure.AI.OpenAI-specific samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/openai/Azure.AI.OpenAI/tests/Samples).
-The vast majority of OpenAI capabilities are available on both Azure OpenAI and OpenAI using the same scenario clients and methods, so not all scenarios will be redundantly covered here.
+Most OpenAI capabilities are available on both Azure OpenAI and OpenAI using the same scenario clients and methods, so not all scenarios are redundantly covered here.

 ### Get a chat completion